Anil951/diagno-guide/README.md

 3. Click on "Predict Disease" to receive the predicted disease and personalized medication recommendations.
 4. Use the hospital locator feature to find nearby healthcare facilities.

-## Disclaimer

-Please note that DiagnoGuide is not a substitute for professional medical advice.
-It is intended for informational purposes only and should not be considered a medical diagnosis.
-Always consult a qualified healthcare professional for accurate medical evaluation and treatment.

 ## Contributing

 We welcome contributions from the community to enhance the system's capabilities and accuracy.
 Feel free to submit pull requests and report issues on GitHub.

+> [!NOTE]
+> Please note that DiagnoGuide is not a substitute for professional medical advice.
+It is intended for informational purposes only and should not be considered a medical diagnosis.
+Always consult a qualified healthcare professional for accurate medical evaluation and treatment.